 The University of the Arts participates in the William D. Ford Federal Direct Loan Program.
 Student and parent borrowers will receive funding for their student loans directly from the U.S. Department of Education.
-Even if you have completed an MPN and Loan counseling before, you MUST complete a new MPN and loan counseling this year to qualify for Direct Loans.

 To complete entrance counseling and sign your Master Promissory Note, visit the Student Loans website.

 You can read more about Direct Loans on the federal Direct Loans website.

 The Office of Student Financial Services is committed to providing the best service, information and payment options to students and parents.
 Direct Lending is a major step in that direction.

 If you are interested in Direct PLUS Loans, please visit our Direct PLUS Loans page.